nasmith/nasmith.github.io/_pages/ai-faq.md

 Environmental impact is a serious concern, and I share it.
 In my research, I've worked on "[Green AI](https://cacm.acm.org/research/green-ai/)" questions and believe we need **better measurement, transparency, and mitigation**.
 I'm proud that our [OLMo efforts](https://arxiv.org/pdf/2501.00656) have been among the most transparent in reporting the impacts of building language models.
 The landscape is also evolving quickly, both in how impacts are measured and how systems are built and operated.

 Opting out is *one* response, and for some people it may be the right one.
-But everyone ought to look at the issue more broadly: data centers support many modern services (streaming video is a straightforward example), and ethical responses can include **demanding accountability**, **pushing for efficiency and disclosure**, **making responsible procurement choices**, and **changing institutional and industry practices**, not only individual abstention.
+But everyone ought to look at the issue more broadly: data centers support many modern services (streaming video is a straightforward example), and ethical responses can include **requiring accountability and disclosure**, **working toward efficiency**, and **making responsible procurement choices**, not only individual abstention.
 When I discuss these matters with students and others with environmental concerns, I seek to respect the underlying values while also challenging everyone to think rigorously about which actions actually reduce harm.